ocrmypdf/OCRmyPDF/README.rst

    `PDF/A <https://en.wikipedia.org/?title=PDF/A>`_ file from a regular PDF
 -  Places OCR text accurately below the image to ease copy / paste
 -  Keeps the exact resolution of the original embedded images
--  When possible, inserts OCR information as a "lossless" operation without rendering vector information
+-  When possible, inserts OCR information as a "lossless" operation without disrupting any other content
--  Keeps file size about the same
+-  Optimizes PDF images, often producing files smaller than the input file
 -  If requested deskews and/or cleans the image before performing OCR
 -  Validates input and output files
--  Processes pages in parallel when more than one CPU core is available
+-  Distributes work across all available CPU cores
 -  Uses `Tesseract OCR <https://github.com/tesseract-ocr/tesseract>`_ engine
 -  Supports more than `100 languages <https://github.com/tesseract-ocr/tessdata>`_ recognized by Tesseract
 -  Battle-tested on thousands of PDFs, a test suite and continuous integration